-- ► Phase 1 Scoping Study identify flood-related risk areas within the MD's Highwood-Little Bow watersheds: - ▶ Phase 2 further develop design alternatives and concepts and review feasibility to address these risks (as well as refine estimates provided in Phase 1, if necessary); and - ▶ Phase 3 prepare detailed designs as determined by the MD.
+- Phase 1 Scoping Study identify flood-related risk areas within Foothills' Highwood-Little Bow watersheds and within Vulcan's and Willow Creek's Little Bow watershed upstream of the Twin Valley Reservoir; - Phase 2 further develop design alternatives and concepts and review feasibility to address these risks (as well as refine estimates provided in Phase 1, if necessary); and - ▶ Phase 3 prepare detailed designs as determined by Foothills.

 The phasing outlined above and the scoping nature of the Phase 1 study guides the level of detail of analysis and design contained in this report.
 This conceptual and high level approach is intended to inform the direction of future phases in which more detailed analysis and design will be undertaken.
 The Scoping Study is intended to be a living document that will continue to evolve and be updated based on future information and analyses.
-This may include, but is not restricted to, incorporating future hydraulic modelling, more detailed cost-benefit analysis, and review of the Little Bow River downstream of the MD boundaries.
+This may include, but is not restricted to, incorporating future hydraulic modelling, and more detailed cost-benefit analysis.